 Here they are:

-Here are four videos that I think show people exhibiting “flow.”
+Here are several videos that I think show people exhibiting “flow.”

 As I mentioned earlier, I hope you’ll recommend more!